corvvs/inception-1/README.md

 - FTP server pointing to the volume of the wordpress site.
 - A static website (Some simple .html, .css and .js files is the web root, so wordpress is now in `website/wordpress`).
 - Adminer (a simple tool to manage mysql).
-- A service of my choice, I choose PhpMyAdmin because adminer is very simple.
+- A service of my choice, I choose to add a DNS service (`bind`), because we need to setup the ip resolve manually in `/etc/hosts` to access the web via the domain, so a DNS was fine for that purpouse.
+- I also add PhpMyAdmin because... why not?
+Simple to install and way better than adminer.

 In addition to the diagram above, I also open the ports 21, 21100-21110 for the FTP server.